Saakethjayarama/Nest-JS/readme.md

 6. Put :- Request Type
 7. Injectable :- Used for class that can be injected
 8. Header :- Used to add header to response
+9. Body :- Used to get Body of the req
+10. Param :- Url Parameters

 # Notes